openbaton/integration-tests/README.md

 4. scenario-complex-iperf
 5. scenario-scaling

-scenario-dummy-iperf uses the Dummy VNFM to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
+scenario-dummy-iperf uses the Dummy VNFM AMQP to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
 It does not actually deploy a network service.
 The fake network service is a simple iperf scenario with one server and one client.

-scenario-many-dependencies also uses the Dummy VNFM but its fake network service is a little bit more complex in the sense that it has many VNFD with many dependencies between them.
+scenario-many-dependencies also uses the Dummy VNFM AMQP but its fake network service is a little bit more complex in the sense that it has many VNFD with many dependencies between them.

 The test scenario-real-iperf actually deploys a network service on openstack.
 It consists of two VNFD and deploys one iperf server and two iperf clients.
 The clients contact the server.